 How to Stop Automatic Updates in WordPress with One Click

-The problem with WordPress automatic updates
+What’s the problem with WordPress automatic updates?

 WordPress introduced automatic background updates in version 3.7.
-The idea was sound — keep sites patched without relying on site owners to apply updates by hand.
+The idea was sound: keep sites patched without relying on site owners to apply updates by hand.
 For small personal blogs, it works fine most of the time.

 What can go wrong: